 Can my employer require that I work overtime?

-Yes, unless working that time prevents you from getting one day of rest during a calendar week as required by the One Day Rest in Seven Act.
+Yes, according to Illinois overtime law, unless working that time prevents you from getting one day of rest during a calendar week as required by the One Day Rest in Seven Act.
 (See above)

 Can my employer pay me ‘comp time’ instead of overtime?

 No. Private employers are not allowed to give compensatory time off in place overtime.

 Can my pay be lowered?